 This is the initialization file for hashed host key names.
 The file has to be copied here manually by the same administrator that obtains the host keys.

-This is the default file used by OpenSSH clients that contains the public key data of known server hosts.
-It is supported also by SSH Tectia client tools for z/OS.
-The location of the file must be defined in the
+This is the default system-wide file used by OpenSSH clients for storing the public key data of known server hosts.
+It is supported also by SSH Tectia ConnectSecure.

-The file is never automatically updated by SSH Tectia Client or ConnectSecure.
-New host keys are always stored in the SSH Tectia
+ssh_known_hostsfile is never automatically updated by SSH Tectia Client or ConnectSecure, since they store new host keys always in the SSH Tectia user-specific directory

 $HOME/.ssh2/authorized_keys(on the server host)

 This directory is the default location used by SSH Tectia Server for the user public keys that are authorized for login.

 On SSH Tectia Server on Windows, the default directory for user public keys is